davetron5000/faas-is-a-what-now/markdown/downsides.md

 this, but this is not without complexity.
 Especially if you have years of battle-hardened experience writing and deploying more conventional web apps—you've got a learning curve ahead, and it's not gentle.

+<aside class="pullquote">You've got a learning curve ahead, and it's not gentle</aside>

-It's also not clear that a moderately involved system wouldn't also be complex.
+A moderately involved system is likely also to be complex if you don't make good design choices.
 Ideally, new features (or changes) could be localized to one or a few functions.
 This would only be true if you'd made the right choices around what functions did what, and set proper system boundaries.
 In the case where you didn't, you would end up needing to make a lot of changes in a lot of functions.

 In a monolithic system, development tools and workflows make this as simple as can be expected.
 Be it text editor or IDE, navigating around a codebase is a well-solved problem.
 When your codebase is now spread over many disparate functions,